 3. Meeting the morning out-loud practice requirement.
 We don’t expect you to integrate the practice in your morning routine right away, but support you to do so gradually.

-4. Write a weekly reflection to the guides with one celebration, one downer, and one question you are pondering.
+4. Writing a weekly reflection to the guides with one celebration, one downer, and one question you are pondering.

 5. At least two years experience with a daily, spiritual practice like yoga asanas, breath meditation, journaling or prayer.